LEMS/pylems/README.md

 ## Examples

 ### *NeuroML* examples (from https://github.com/NeuroML/NeuroML2/tree/master/NeuroML2CoreTypes)

 - Example 0 --  Not working
-- Example 1 -- Not working
+- Example 1 --  Runs but incorrect behaviour
 - Example 2 --  Working
 - Example 3 --  Not tested
 - Example 4 --  Not tested
 - Example 5 --  Not tested
 - Example 6 --  Not tested
 - Example 7 --  Not tested
 - Example 8 --  Not tested
-- Example 9 -- Not tested
+- Example 9 --  Working
-- Example 10 -- Not tested
+- Example 10 -- Runs but incorrect behaviour
 - Example 11 -- Not tested
 - Example 12 -- Not tested
 - Example 13 -- Not tested
 - Example 14 -- Not tested
 - Example 15 -- Not tested
+- Example 16 -- Not tested
+- Example 17 -- Runs but incorrect behaviour

 ## LEMS elements that do not work
 - XPath based parameters - DerivedParameter, PathParameter